Last Updated on June 20, 2023 by Tony

 The original Apple Lightning Connector contains a chip for authentication, making it difficult for third-party to invent accessories that can be compatible without Apple’s permission or approval.

 List of Devices That Supports Lightning Connector

-In addition, the list of devices that the Lightning Connector uses is vast, but for your benefit, we are mentioning the names of some Apple devices below that support a Lightning Corrector.
+In addition, the list of devices that the Lightning Connector uses are vast, but for your benefit, we are mentioning the names of some Apple devices below that support a Lightning Corrector.

 - iPhone 5-14 series.

 - iPhone 1st-3rd generation.

 - iPod touch 5th-7th generation.